Software Engineering · DevOps · Infrastructure

 Full Member

-Planning projects, managing junior personnel, building software, and analyzing data to support the world’s largest optical telescope.
+Planning projects, building software, and analyzing data to support the world's largest optical telescope.

 UConn Student Leadership Board